-Factors leading to symptoms in this chronic form of diverticular disease include low-grade inflammation, altered intestinal gut bacteria (microbiota), hypersensitivity of the gut tissue to pain, and abnormal gut motility.
+Factors leading to symptoms in this chronic form of diverticular disease include:

 For these people, symptoms often include more vague abdominal pain and discomfort, bloating, constipation, and diarrhea.
 The onset of the IBS-like abdominal pain is often associated with a change in frequency and/or form (appearance) of stool and is typically relieved with defecation.

-Whether you have an acute, severe attack of diverticulitis or a more chronic form of the disease, new treatment options are available that don’t involve strong antibiotics or invasive surgery.
+New treatment options, however, are available that don’t involve strong antibiotics or invasive surgery.
 While antibiotics and surgery have traditionally been the conventional treatments of choice, new evidence shows that they are typically not helpful or necessary.